UNIVERSITY OF SOUTH FLORIDA

 These questions are just a jumping-off point when preparing the whole family for college.
 When you’re having these discussions, which should be frequent and ongoing, consider these tips:

-- Stay honest: This is key on both sides.
-As a student, if you really want to schedule campus visits, share this with your parents.
-Even if you think what you want is unattainable, share your goals and preferences so they can help.
+• Stay honest: This is key on both sides.
+As a student, even if you think what you want is unattainable, share your goals and preferences so your family can help.
 As a parent, being truthful is also important, especially regarding financial matters.

-- Be willing to compromise: This tip applies to parents and students.
-As a student, you may want to attend a private, out-of-state school.
-As a parent, you may want your teen to attend an in-state, public university.
-Instead of butting heads, parents should ask their teens why they feel this way and share their reasoning.
-You may find some overlap and be able to come up with a compromise.
+• Be willing to compromise: This tip applies to parents and students.
+Remember that you both want the best for each other.
+Instead of butting heads, ask each other why you feel a certain way and share your reasoning.
+You may find some overlap and be able to come up with a compromise

 For more tips on the college application process, subscribe to our blog to get regular advice in your inbox.
 Parents and teens can also reach out to the USF Office of Admissions with any specific questions.